IPAWS Monthly Proficiency Demonstration

 • NWEM: Check this box if you want the message to be disseminated across Non-Weather Emergency Message channels (sent to NOAA Weather Radio)

-6. Scroll down to the Message Settings section and fill in the information fields Drop-down fields and a checkbox in the Message Settings section.
+6. Locate to the Message Settings section and fill in the information fields:The Message Settings section with the drop-down menus and checkbox for options highlighted.

 • Event Type (required): Identifies the subject of the message by the same event code representation.
 This is a classifier for your message.